netascode/nac-branch/docs/Readme.md

 #### Advanced Malware Protection (AMP) ####

 AMP services for the small branch are implemented by the MX security appliance.
 AMP applies to non-encrypted (since AMP must first identify that content is being downloaded) LAN traffic to and from the Internet.
 Once enabled, specific URLs can be excluded from being scanned for malware.
 Likewise, previously identified files can be excluded by including the SHA-256 hash of the file to be excluded, in scenarios where a false positive has blocked the file.
 The *app_mal* template within the *data/templates-appliance-related.nac.yaml* file provides an example of the configuration of advanced malware protection via YAML.
 This is an example only, not intended to be deployed within a production network, and does not represent any form of best practices.
 The actual AMP configuration within any organization will depend upon the security policy of the organization.

+### Identity Services ###

+Identity Services provide per-user authentication and authorization the wired and wireless LAN within the small branch design.
+These services include the following:

+- 802.1x authentication of devices connected to wired switch ports with fallback to MAB for devices without 802.1x supplicant support, such as printers.
+- Per-user access control via Group Policy assignment or VLAN assignment upon device authentication to a wired switch port.
+- WPA2-Enterprise or WPA3-Enterprise with 802.1x authentication for non-Guest SSIDs.
+- Per-user access control via Group Policy assignment or VLAN assignment upon device authentication to an access point.
+- External ISE / Radius or Meraki Cloud authentication server.

+For Release 1 - Early Availability, identity services have not been implemented and validated for the small branch design.
+Work is ongoing to add configurations for Identity services to the YAML files within the repository.